Catskill909/chatroom/README.md

   - `SSL_CERT_PATH` — Path to your SSL certificate file (e.g., `/etc/letsencrypt/live/yourdomain.com/fullchain.pem`)
 - The server will automatically use HTTPS if both variables are set.
 - If deploying frontend and backend on different origins, set `VITE_SOCKET_URL` in your frontend environment to the full wss:// or https:// URL of your backend (e.g., `wss://chat.supersoul.top`).

+### Coolify Git-based Deployment (via Docker Compose)

+Use the provided `docker-compose.coolify.yml` for GitOps-style deployments that preserve data across updates.

+Steps:
+- In Coolify: New Resource → Docker Compose → Git Repository.
+- Select this repo/branch and set Compose Path to `docker-compose.coolify.yml`.
+- Enable Auto Deploy on push (optional).
+- Add a Domain to the `app` service.
+Coolify will proxy to internal port 3000 automatically.
+- Issue a TLS certificate in Coolify (Let's Encrypt) for HTTPS/WSS.

+What this Compose sets up:
+- Service `mongodb` with a named volume `mongodb_data` for persistent DB.
+- Service `app` (built from Dockerfile) with a named volume `uploads` mounted at `/app/uploads` so media persists.
+- Environment `MONGO_URI=mongodb://mongodb:27017/chatapp` inside `app`.
+- Healthchecks for both services.
+No external DB port is exposed.

+Notes:
+- You do NOT need to set `VITE_SOCKET_URL` if the frontend and backend run in the same container behind the Coolify domain; the app will use same-origin in production.
+- Message retention: MongoDB TTL auto-purges chat messages after 90 days; media files under `uploads/` remain on disk.
+- Updates: simply push to Git; Coolify rebuilds and redeploys the `app` service while keeping the `mongodb_data` and `uploads` volumes intact.
+- Optional backups: schedule `mongodump` or use Coolify’s backup features for the `mongodb_data` volume.

 #### Generating Self-Signed Certificates (for testing)